 "Hm.
 A freshman?"

-“Well, I guess kids are still as adventurous as they were back in my day,” Jack sighed, leaning on his chair’s arm.
-Daniel looked at him again, a sudden thought for talk coming into mind.
+"Well, I guess kids are still as adventurous as they were back in my day," Jack sighed, leaning on his chair's arm.
+Daniel looked at him again, a sudden thought for talk coming to mind.

 "Jack," he said, making his father look at him, "How many children do you have?
 From your previous marriage."